-Command History Release Modification 10.0 This command was introduced.
+Syntax Description seconds Specifies the interval (in seconds).
+The value must be the same for all nodes on a specific network.
+The range is from 1 to 65535.
+Defaults 10 seconds (Ethernet) 30 seconds (nonbroadca .st) Command Modes Interface configuration ( Virtual network interfac Command History Release Modification 10.0 This command was introduced.
 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.
-12.2SX This command is supported in the Cisco IOS Release 12.2SX train.
+12.28X This command is supported in the Cisco IOS Release 12.2SX train.
 Support in a specific 12.2SX release of this train depends on your feature set, platform, and platform hardware.
 Cisco IOS XE Release 3.2S This command was modified.
 Support was added for this command in virtual network interface configuration mode.
-Usage Guidelines This value is advertised in the h be detected, but more routing th on a specific network. hello packets.
-The smaller the hello interval, the faster topological changes will raffic will ensue.
-This value must be the same for all routers and access servers Examples The following example sets the e interval between hello packets to 15 seconds:

-interface ethernet 1 ip ospf hello-interval 15

-Command Description ip ospf dead-interval Sets the time period for which hello packets must not have been seen before neighbors declare the router down.
+Usage Guidelines in the hello packets.
+The smaller the hello interval, the faster topological changes re routing traffic will ensue.
+This value must be the same for all routers and ific network.
+Examples The following example sets the interval between hello packets to 15 seconds: interface ethernet 1 ip ospf hello-interv al 15 Related Commands Command Description ip ospf dead-interval Sets the time period for which hello packets must not have been seen before neighbors declare the router down.